 Management judgment is required to determine the amount of deferred tax assets that can be recognised, based upon the level of historical taxable income and projections for future taxable income.
-Further details are given in Note 6 to the Parent Company Financial Statements.
+Further details are given in Note 6 to these Parent Company Financial Statements.

-2. NET PROFIT (LOSS)
+2. NET PROFIT/(LOSS)

 As permitted by section 304 of the Companies Act 2014 the Parent Company is availing itself of the exemption from including its Parent Company only profit and loss account in these financial statements and from filing it with the Registrar of Companies.
-The loss for the financial year dealt with in the Parent Company only financial statements amounts to \$4 million (December 31, 2015: \$23 million).
-There is no other comprehensive income in either the financial year ending December 31, 2016 or the preceding financial year other than the net loss.
+The net profit for the financial year dealt with in the Parent Company only financial statements amounts to \$720 million (December 31, 2016: net loss of \$4 million).
+There is no other comprehensive income in either the financial year ending December 31, 2017 or the preceding financial year.